haamraah/Project-Two/README.md

 * [HamJARS on Heroku](https://blooming-refuge-09509.herokuapp.com/login)

+   - username : admin
+   - password : a

 ## Local Environment Setup
 To use HamJARS web application application from your local environment, you must accomplish the following steps below: